hertogp/spfcheck/README.md

 where sender = [localpart@]domain and localpart defaults to 'postmaster'

 Options:
-  -H, --help           print this message and exit
-  -d, --dns=filepath   file with DNS RR records to prepopulate the DNS cache -h, --helo=string    sending MTA helo/ehlo identity (defaults to nil) -i, --ip=string      sending MTA IPv4/IPv6 address (defaults to 127.0.0.1) -r, --report=string  either "all" or one of more letters of "vsewpdat" (see below) -v, --verbosity      set logging noise level (0..5), default is 4 (informational) -w, --width=NUM      limits line length to increase readability (defaults to 60) --no-color           turn off colors for log messages --no-markdown        turn off markdown formatting for reports
+  -H, --help              print this message and exit -a, --author=string     sets author in the markdown metadata (default spfcheck) -d, --dns=filepath      file with DNS RR records to prepopulate the DNS cache -h, --helo=string       sending MTA helo/ehlo identity (defaults to nil) -i, --ip=string         sending MTA IPv4/IPv6 address (defaults to 127.0.0.1) -n, --nameserver=string an IPv4/IPv6 address of a nameserver to use -r, --report=string     either "all" or one of more letters of "vsewpdat" (see below) -t, --title=string      sets title in the markdown metadata (default "SPF report") -v, --verbosity         set logging noise level (0..5), default is 4 (informational) -w, --width=NUM         limits line length to increase readability (defaults to 60) --no-color              turn off colors for log messages --no-markdown           turn off markdown formatting for reports
 ```

 The default is to simply print the verdict and some stats to stdout and print